Wasted Evangelism

 Picture

-After studying and writing on the Mark 3 Beelzebul passage and “the blasphemy the Holy Spirit” (it isn’t what you think it is; trust me), I was fascinated by Mark’s use of “crowd” throughout his Gospel.
+After studying and writing on the Mark 3 Beelzebul passage and “the blasphemy of the Holy Spirit” (it isn’t what you think it is; trust me), I was fascinated by Mark’s use of “crowd” throughout his Gospel.
 If we take Mark as inspired and his use of “crowd” as a strategic character in the gospel story, it seems to me, we should grasp the crowd’s significance within our understanding of both the gospel and, as well, the (local) church.
 Obviously more needs to be studied and written on this, but a brief forethought on crowd is worth it as we strive to rethink church.

 One specific characteristic of the “crowd” worth noting, it is always around Jesus (or Jesus is in the midst of the crowd), meeting and greeting him, listening to him, and sometimes literally jumping over one another to be near to what Jesus was doing or saying.
 Second, another aspect to grasp, the “crowd” is sometimes believing and sometimes unbelieving, and sometimes, well, you just can’t tell one way or another.
 Sometimes the “crowd” is even split by belief and unbelief.
-Yet, the presence of Jesus was also marked by the presence of "crowd" (ochlos).
+Yet, the presence of Jesus was marked by the presence of "crowd" (ochlos).

 Picture